 Waiteti Trout Stream Holiday Park (pictured above) in the Rotorua suburb of Ngongotahā is nestled on the banks of the stream for which it’s named, and amidst two acres of mature trees and gardens.
 Your family will love real New Zealand holiday experiences where you can arrange trout fishing lessons, take out the free dinghy or kayaks, enjoy children’s activities or stroll 200 metres along a pathway to Lake Rotorua.

-Camping further afieldIf you’re dead-set on lakeside camping, here are four great options to consider.
+Camping further afieldIf you’re keen on lakeside camping, here are four great options to consider.

 Just a 20-minute drive from the city centre, Lake Rotoiti Holiday Park is located in the popular village of Okere Falls.
 The holiday park is a small, privately owned slice of paradise on the shores of Lake Rotoiti (pictured at top).
 Pack up the boat and water toys, your fishing gear and walking shoes so you can fully take advantage of the lake, scenic bush walks, and the secluded hot pools in Manupirua Bay, which are accessible only by boat.

-For a quiet, beautiful, rural escape – with bonus free access to the hot pool complex next door – head to Waikite Valley Thermal Pools Campground (pictured above).
+For a quiet, beautiful, rural escape – with bonus free access to the hot pool complex next door – head to Waikite Valley Thermal Pools Campground (one of their hot pools pictured above).
 Additional perks include the licensed café onsite, Pukeko in a Ponga Tree, which serves excellent burgers, salads, snack, ice creams and more, and the walking trail to Te Manaroa Spring to see the boiling geothermal spring water bubbling to the earth’s surface.

 Another rural campground to consider is Brett Road Campsite on Lake Rerewhakaaitu.
 You’ll have the basics here with 25 non-powered tent sites, a cooking shelter, and non-flushing toilets, as well as immediate access to the beautiful lake that’s popular for swimming, fishing, kayaking and canoeing.
 Dogs are not allowed at this Department of Conservation-operated location, and it’s suggested you bring your own water for drinking and cooking.